Water is essential for health and wellbeing

 - Sodium (a key electrolyte): needed for blood and fluid regulation preventing diarrhoea, vomiting, headache, low blood pressure, lethargy, muscular irritability and dizziness.
 Sodium improves heart performance and nervous system.
 Regulating glucose absorption, it helps to facilitate the absorption of glucose by cells.
 Sodium also eliminates excess carbon dioxide from the body.

-- Potassium (third most abundant mineral in the body): required for keeping the heart, brain, kidney, muscle tissue and other important organ systems of the human body in good condition.
+- What it does: Enables nutrients to move in and waste products to move out of cells, promotes healthy nerves and muscles, maintains fluid balance in… (third most abundant mineral in the body): required for keeping the heart, brain, kidney, muscle tissue and other important organ systems of the human body in good condition.
 It can provide relief from strokes, blood pressure, heart and kidney disorders and anxiety.
-As well as enhancing muscle strength through proper growth of muscle tissues and utilisation of energy, it maintains metabolism, water balance, electrolytic functions, and nervous system.
+As well as enhancing muscle strength through proper growth of muscle tissues and utilisation of energy, it maintains Metabolism is a term that is used to describe the chemical reactions that take place within the body’s cells.
+The body gets the energy it…, water balance, electrolytic functions, and nervous system.
 It facilitates brain function by allowing more oxygen to reach the brain.

 What’s wrong with bottled water?